If You Do This, You're 50 Percent More Likely to Develop Dementia

 For many, the pandemic has pushed social isolation to new heights.
 "Regardless of living situation, interactions with anyone outside the home have been severely limited for everyone," Julianne Holt-Lunstad, PhD, director of the Social Connections and Health Research Laboratory at Brigham Young University and co-author of the report, explained to Health Affairs last year.
 "Preliminary surveys suggest that within the first month of COVID-19, loneliness increased by 20 to 30 percent, and emotional distress tripled."
 Holt-Lunstad noted that her team's research indicated that the prevalence of both social isolation and loneliness may have been vastly underreported in the past.

-Given the link between isolation and cognitive decline, experts are concerned that dementia rates will continue to soar unless major changes are made for
+Given the link between isolation and cognitive decline, experts are concerned that dementia rates will continue to soar unless major changes are made to better address the current lack of socialization opportunities for many older adults.

 Social isolation is associated with other health concerns, too.